menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Burton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Burton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Burton is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Burton who work in sales jobs (16.28%), office and administrative support (11.10%), and food service (8.56%).

 Setting & Lifestyle